 Lewis Carroll said, “Any road will get you there, if you don’t know where you are going”.

-It’s all too easy to get caught up in the ‘busy work’ when you get back to your desk in January without thinking about what you want out of your work and your year.
+It’s all too easy to get caught up in the ‘busy work’ when you get back to your desk in a new year without thinking about what you want out of your work, and your year, personally and professionally.

-So before you blink and it’s March, put 20 minutes on the clock, get a cuppa and take this time to decide where you are headed and plot out your creative goals for this year.
+So, put 20 minutes on the clock, get a cuppa and take this time to decide where you are headed and plot out your creative goals for the rest of this year.

 Download the worksheet and articulate what your professional, and perhaps personal, goals are for this year – maybe it’s that promotion, a new role, developing your skills, building a team, starting that side hustle, whatever you’re dreaming of.
 Let’s start to make it a reality.